 Hikers are not the only ones who love to visit Poo Poo Point.
 Paragliders frequently use the area as a jumping off point before eventually landing in a field near the Chirico Trailhead.
 On a sunny day, hikers may be rewarded at the top not only with great views but also with paragliders soaring through the air.

 Due to its proximity to Seattle, Poo Poo Point Chirico Trail is an extremely popular day hike – so expect crowds.
 Try to visit on a weekday if you can.
 For a hiking experience with fewer people, you may want to try the High School Trail.
 This trail starts near the Issaquah High School and leads to Poo Poo Point via a longer and less steep path.

 Preparing to Hike the Poo Poo Point Chirico Trail

 Before setting out on this or any hike, make sure you are prepared with water, snacks, sturdy hiking shoes and any other gear you may need for the day’s weather (sun hat, rain gear, etc).
-Be sure to leave no trace of your visit behind.
+Familiarize yourself with proper hiking bathroom etiquette before hitting the trail and be sure to leave no trace of your visit behind.

 Here is a list of some of my favorite gear for day hiking.